osher-steel/Stratego_GUI/README.md

 # stratego_single_player

-This game was a designed as part of a final project for my Advanced Java Programming class with my classmate Christina Ngyuen.
+This game was a designed as part of a final project for my Advanced Java Programming class with my classmate Christina Nguyen.
 The game is to be played with 2 players that are sitting across from each other passing the computer over in between each turn.

 Controls: